Create a Google Partner Interconnect Connection

 Select the source interface.
 The source interface is the PacketFabric interface directly connected to your network.

 You must have at least one interface before continuing.
-If there is nothing to select, you need to create a new interface.
+If there is nothing to select, you need to create a new port.

 Select Destination Region & Speed